Sneakers to stilettos: The most expensive shoes in the world

 Touted as one of the most expensive shoes in the world, this pair was made by British fashion designer and cake maker Debbie Wingham along with contemporary artist Chris Campbell.
 It was commissioned by an anonymous UK client with a diamond portfolio.

 The leather stiletto is brushed with 24-karat gold paint.
-Meant to replicate a cake, the decadent design features rare large pink and blue diamonds worth nearly USD 13 million.
+Meant to replicate a cake, the decadent design features rare large pink and blue diamonds worth nearly USD 13 million (INR 106 crore approx.).
 Besides these, there are four flawless three-carat white diamonds, 1,000 pointer diamonds lining the icing-on-the-cake-like detailing and a leather Iranian jasmine flower on each shoe.
 All these stones are inlaid in platinum while the zippers and plaque beneath the shoes are made of solid gold.

 Harry Winston ruby slippers